 What size capacitor for car audio do you actually need?
-It’s a common question among car enthusiasts, and we have the answer for you.
+It’s a common question among car enthusiasts, and I have the answer for you.

 The straightforward answer is yes; your capacitor size matters for an effective and efficient car audio system.
 Using the right size capacitor lets you ensure that your amplifier gets enough power to deliver the highest quality sound.